Kwaidan (film): Modern reception

+Cultural influence

 The film has been noted for its significant influence.
 Several filmmakers have spoken of their appreciation for Kwaidan or cited its influence on their own work, including Guillermo del Toro, John Milius, Ari Aster, Peter Greenaway, Clive Barker, Marco Brambilla, Amir Naderi, Bill Hader, John Landis, and Wang Toon.
 In addition, Hideo Kojima, Jack Reynor, Kate and Laura Mulleavy, Zola Jesus, Scott Morse, Barnaby Clay, Rodrigo Prieto, Tracy Letts, Nicolas Winding Refn, Bruce Wagner, and Ernest Dickerson have mentioned it among their favorite films.
 Films specifically inspired by Kwaidan include Conan the Barbarian (1982), Mishima: A Life in Four Chapters (1985), Bram Stoker's Dracula (1992), Bedevil (1993), The Pillow Book (1996), Bedeviled (2016), Aamis, Bainne (both 2019), A Haunting in Venice (2023), and The Legend of Ochi (2025), as well as The Ring, Ju-On, and Tomie film franchises.
 The film is credited with establishing the long, black-haired ghost as a recurring motif in contemporary Japanese horror cinema.
 It also had a major impact on Taiwanese horror cinema.

 The episode "The Curse of Frank Black" of Millennium was also inspired by the film.
 Joel Rose cited it as an influence on his and Anthony Bourdain's graphic novel Hungry Ghosts.
 Postman Blues (1997) and The Terror: Infamy pay homage to Kwaidan.
 Mike Patton of Faith No More selected Kwaidan's soundtrack as one of his favorite horror scores.
 Theatre director Ping Chong cited the film as inspiring his adaptation of Hearn's Kwaidan for the stage.

 The "Woman of the Snow" segment from the film was remade as the final story, "Lover's Vow", in the 1990 horror anthology Tales from the Darkside: The Movie.
 This made Kwaidan the first Japanese horror film to be remade in the United States.

+Stephen Prince suggests that the giant cosmic eyes in the skies of "The Woman of the Snow" episode influenced Akira Kurosawa's depiction of the Nagasaki atomic bombing in Rhapsody in August (1991), where a massive eye opens in the sky as a surreal representation of the blast.

 In 2024, filmmaker Quan Zhang released the video essay kwAIdan for the academic journal MAI: Feminism & Visual Culture, reinterpreting the film's "Black Hair" segment using AI-generated female figures to explore guilt, subvert female madness tropes, and critique AI objectification of women.
 Two reviewers in Sight and Sound praised it as a standout AI reworking and one of 2024's best video essays.

 The Asian-owned luxury womenswear fashion label Kwaidan Editions is named after the film.